 identifying and numbering documents that come into the department or organisation

-using an electronic document management system (EDMS) to index, store and retrieve a wide variety of document types (for example, security, training records or engineering drawings)
+using an electronic document management system (EDMS) such as Sharepoint, to index, store and retrieve a wide variety of document types (for example, security, training records or engineering drawings)

 converting paper documents to digital format by scanning them using software linked to the EDMS